Alaska R&D Tax Credit Case Study

 - To claim the credit, a company must file Alaska Form 6390 – Alaska Federal-based Credits along with its state tax return.

 More companies in Alaska can now qualify for the R&D tax credit.
 Companies are able to qualify R&D activities by beginning with the development of concepts and extending to the point where a product, process, formula, or other business component is ready to be commercially released.
 If you are engaged in any research activities, looking into a potential R&D tax credit may be a great benefit.
-In addition, look back studies can recognize unclaimed credits for the last 3 or 4 open tax years.
+In addition, look back studies can recognize unclaimed credits for the last 3 open tax years.

 The Company qualified for the federal R&D Tax Credit of $330,000 and an additional $59,010 of state R&D Tax Credit in Alaska.